OscarDS/pymemdyn/README.md

   modeling  step.
 - **utils.py**.
 Puts the  functions done by the previous objects on demand.
   For example, manipulate files, copy  folders, etc.
+- **settings.py** This modules sets up the main environment variables needed to run the calculation, for example, the path to the gromacs binaries.

 ### Execution Modules